ryebreadgit/CreatorSpace/README.md

 ## Introduction

-**CreatorSpace** is a comprehensive content archiving platform designed for YouTube, Twitch, and Twitter creators.
+**CreatorSpace** is a comprehensive content archiving platform designed for YouTube creators.

 ## Features